 National Gallery of Victoria

 David Hurlston has worked for the National Gallery of Victoria (NGV) since 1993 and is currently employed as Curator, Australian Art.
 He has previously been employed by the NGV as Curator, Australian art exhibitions (2002-2007), Program Coordinator (1999-2002) and Access Gallery Curator (1993-1999).
 In 1985 Hurlston completed a Bachelor of Art in Fine Art at RMIT, majoring in ceramic sculpture, and in 1991 undertook post-graduate study in art curatorship at the University of Melbourne.
-He has curated a number of exhibitions for the NGV including, Yikwani: Contemporary Tiwi ceramics (2002-2003), Deborah Halpern: Angel (2006), Geoffrey Bartlett (2007) and Preserving the past, enriching the future: Hugh Williamson’s legacy (2008).
-He is currently developing a survey exhibition of the work of Ron Mueck, which will open at NGV International in 2010.
-Hurlston is Chair of the City of Maribyrnong’s Art Advisory Committee and a member of Arts Project Australia’s Exhibitions Committee.
+He has curated a number of exhibitions for the NGV including, Yikwani: Contemporary Tiwi ceramics (2002-2003), Deborah Halpern: Angel (2006), Geoffrey Bartlett (2007) and Preserving the past, enriching the future: Hugh Williamson’s legacy (2008) and Ron Mueck (2010) Hurlston is Chair of the City of Maribyrnong’s Art Advisory Committee and a member of Arts Project Australia’s Exhibitions Committee.